There’s a word for movies like Artemis Fowl, and that word is… “bad.”

 Among the film’s few highlights are the presence of Dame Judi Dench as the Elf commander Julius Root, and Josh Gad as an oversized Dwarf named Mulch Diggums.
 But both actors are wasted in this movie, and for some reason both of their characters tend to speak in gravely whispers (something which Gad’s character even makes a joke about).
 I did enjoy the joke about David Bowie being from the fairy world, though.

 One of the biggest issues with Artemis Fowl is its overall structure and pacing.
-The best way I can describe Artemis Fowl is that it’s a movie that plays out like a clip show episode of a sitcom (where a half baked plot would segue into various clips of past episodes), but there’s not even a half baked story holding the clips together here, and the clips in question just exist in a vacuum so they just kind of happen.
+The best way I can describe Artemis Fowl is that it’s a movie that plays out like a clip show episode of a sitcom, where a half baked plot would segue into various clips of past episodes.
+But there’s not even a half baked story holding the clips together here, and the clips in question just exist in a vacuum, so they just kind of happen.
 So we have a series of things being thrown at the screen that are only connected by the characters… characters that we never get to know anything about because the movie is already throwing something else at us before anything about them can be established.

 Sadly, you can’t even say the film is salvaged on a visual level.
-Because, despite being visual effects heavy picture, Artemis Fowl is an ugly movie.
+Because, despite being a visual effects heavy picture, Artemis Fowl is an ugly movie.